weakish/weakish.github.com/dive-into/eslint.md

 For example, the `array-callback-return` rule is unnecessary, because if I accidentally forget to write `return` statement in array mapping function, it tends to trigger a type error.
+`eqeqeq` is another example of an unnecessary rule, since TypeScript complains when you are comparing two values of different types.

 TypeScript also has other helpful checks like `noFallthroughCasesInSwitch`.